 The movement is like a key bit, whose individual serrations move levers of the soul in a certain way.
 The sentence plays, as it were, a theme (the thought) on the instrument of the soul.
-But why should I now as sume, apart from the systematic play of words, a play of spiritual elements running parallel with it?
-It in creases the language by something of the same kind.
+But why should I now assume, apart from the systematic play of words, a play of mental elements running parallel with it?
+It increases the language only by something of the same kind.<